mendiu/youtube-instagram-embed-with-vast-tag-ads/README.md

     - `YOUR_YOUTUBE_VIDEO_ID`: The ID of the YouTube video you want to embed.
     - `TARGET_DIV_ID`: The ID of the `div` where the YouTube player should be inserted.
     - `YOUR_VAST_TAG_URL`: The URL of your VAST tag for displaying ads.

+## Responsive Design

+The players automatically adapt to the size of their container divs.
+This means you can control the size and aspect ratio of each video and its ads by simply setting the dimensions of the divs.
+This responsiveness ensures a seamless viewing experience across different devices and screen sizes.

 ## Example